Sessions are 2-4 hours; time flexible

 How’s That Working Out For You?
 Hot Issues in Real Estate Is your smart home or office also culturally sensitive?
 Do you have a seller client recording every showing with their trusty nanny cam?
 Are the property videos that you’ve been taking with your drone going viral?
 There have been a lot of changes in real estate recently and this class looks at Trista’s Favorite Five: Website and application compliance with the Americans with Disabilities Act, The Federal Aviation Administration’s new rules on Unmanned Aircraft Systems, audio and video recordings of property showings, the impact of the Fair Housing Act on new technology and how state law decriminalization of marijuana and the Federal government enforcement of the Controlled Substances Act impacts real estate.
 WATCH THE TRAILER

-Get Your Geek On: What You Don’t Know Can Hurt You *This session combines the 2 sessions above Today’s consumers and practitioners expect relevant information to be provided to them with a click of button or a swipe of their finger.
+Get Your Geek On: What You Don’t Know Can Hurt You Today’s consumers and practitioners expect relevant information to be provided to them with a click of button or a swipe of their finger.
 As the practice of real estate becomes a more digital experience, it’s important that practitioners understand and manage the risks.
 Think only huge companies are at risk of a data breach?
 Think again.
 Security experts estimate that 70% of data breaches occur in companies with fewer than 100 employees.
 Cloud computing and cloud storage, e-mail communication, mobile devices and social media can all make your real estate business more efficient, but they also can create havoc if not used and protected properly.
 This course will also address the increased potential for real estate professionals to run afoul of intellectual property laws and how every practitioner can develop risk reduction techniques regardless of tech savvy.
 WATCH THE TRAILER

 I Don’t Give a Twit . . .
 Social Media Risk Management Are you in danger of being “dooced”?
 90% of homebuyers used the internet in their home search, making the internet and social media an important part of your real estate practice.
 It is important to understand how the entities regulating the real estate industry view social media.
 This course examines potential violations of advertising rules, RESPA, the Fair Housing Act, intellectual property laws and anti-trust.
 Providing practitioners with the tools necessary to create and implement risk reduction techniques in their practices.